charlesap/projectsilicon/obnc/README.md

-# Bld
+# using obnc to create oac from source files
-Linuz or Mac Compiler for Oberon
+Linux or Mac Compiler for Oberon

 Requires the obnc Oberon to C translater from http://miasap.se/obnc/